digiscot/digiscot-website/pages/evolution/digital-pioneers/quarriers.md

 ### How did you go about it?

-Working with our IT Department, we tested several software options before settling on Skype for Business, which was the most robust and met our needs.
+Working with our IT Department, we tested several software options before settling on <a target='_blank' href="https://www.skype.com/en/business/skype-for-business/">Skype for Business</a>, which was the most robust and met our needs.
 The IT Department also supported us by enabling an appropriate infrastructure to meet the challenges presented by our large, rural area.

 We used a blend of digital and face to face communications to introduce and roll out Skype for Business.
 We assessed how confident our staff and carers were to allow us to target our training.
 We then utilised a Digital Champion to train those that needed support.

 We also created step-by-step guides which were well used.
 We’re now creating Digital Champions across our teams and networks to support each other with digital more generally.

-We’ve been using Skype for Business for a number of months now and our training is ongoing.
+We’ve been using <a target='_blank' href="https://www.skype.com/en/business/skype-for-business/">Skype for Business</a> for a number of months now and our training is ongoing.
 We continue to adapt our support to meet the needs of our users.
 So far we’ve trained up over 20 carers and 40 staff.

 ### Who was involved?